mirexan/S.2.3-Data-Structure-MongoDB/README.md

 * For home delivery orders, it is necessary to save which **delivery driver** is handling the delivery and the date/time of the delivery.

 ![img.png](subject_images/img3.png)

+### 🍕 "resources" Folder

+Please note that for the Pizzeria exercise, a `resources` folder is included in the project directory.

+This folder contains initial setup data, diagrams, or preliminary normalized models used during the initial analysis. **This data is for context only and is not the final answer to the exercise.**

+The official solution is the final, denormalized JSON document designed to power the "Confirmed Order" interface.

 ---